zesstra/mudstandards/intermud/doc/intermud-v25.rst

 Strings **MUST** be prefixed with the character $.
 If the first character of a string is the $ character, it is escaped by prepending another $ character.

+Characters are encoded as UTF-8.
+However, system headers/fields are limited to the ASCII subset of UTF-8.
+A peer MAY limit itself to ASCII in the data fields when sending data.
+Nonetheless, it **MUST** be able to receive UTF-8 encoded characters.

 Packet signatures
 -----------------
 For packet validation and to prevent tampering on the wire and spoofing of